ambrop72/spherojoy/README.md

 This will create `/dev/rfcomm0` (or whatever device number you specified).

 You will also need to give your user account permissions to use this device.
-Typically, the device will have group ownership by `dialout`, so you can add yourself to this group.
+Typically, the device will have group ownership by `dialout`, in which case you can add yourself to this group (`gpasswd -a your_user dialout`).
 But you will need to log out and back in for this to take effect.

 # Configuration